 Initial Costs

-• I-130 Filing Fee: This is required to establish the marital relationship legally and currently costs $535.
+- I-130 Filing Fee: This is a requirement to establish the marital relationship legally and currently costs $535.

-• Adjustment of Status Fee (I-485): If the spouse is already in the U.S., this fee applies, ranging from $1,130 to $2,270, depending on factors such as age and whether the application is for a child under 14.
+- Adjustment of Status Fee (I-485): This fee applies if the spouse is already in the United States.
+The fee ranges from $1,130 to $2,270.
+The fee depends on factors such as age and whether the application is for a child under 14.

 Additional Expenses